not a self taught individual like myself."

 will be combined with semi-precious stones and sterling silver

 Tracy's favorite glazes: she uses Laguna, Coyote, Amaco, and Georgies.
-She has favorite colors from each manufacturer.
+She has favorite colors from each manufacturer.2.
+I roll out the clay and texture it usually with Angel free stamps.

 Tracy gets her inspiration for her designs from anywhere.
 She says she really has never discovered one specific direction.
 Sometimes she will see a ladies blouse and use the color combinations- other times she will see other works of jewelry and wonder if she could make that out of clay.
 She